rusets/ml-sagemaker-serverless/README.md

 ## 🔒 Security & IAM

-- **KMS & Lambda env:** deployment pipeline resets KMS binding and environment variables in a controlled order to avoid stale encryption state during updates.
+- **KMS & Lambda env:** updates reset KMS binding and environment variables in a controlled order to avoid stale encryption state.
 - **Least‑privilege IAM:**
   - *SageMaker execution role* — read model artifacts from S3 and pull images from ECR (read‑only).
   - *Lambda execution role* — only `sagemaker:InvokeEndpoint` on the specific endpoint ARN.